reactus/reactus/README.md

 ### About
-This is a developer kit react redux app using the following technologies:
+This is a React and Redux developer kit using the following technologies:

 ### Technologies